dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/10-Mar-2023/mar-ide-updates.md

 - The link to the IDE from the project setup page has been corrected.
 - The IDE no longer has issues with single-space file names.
 - Adding invalid characters in the sub-directory config no longer causes the IDE to fail.
-- YML schema validation now consistently passes.
-Previously, it failed occasionally.
+- YML autocomplete triggers consistently now.
+Previously, it occasionally didn't trigger.
 - Reverting single files now reloads the file contents in the tab.
 Previously, it didn't reload.
 - The file tree no longer collapses on the first click when there is a project subdirectory defined.